Kovalska Industrial-Construction Group: Development of design solutions

 Since 2006, "Kovalska-Project" division has been developing design solutions in the construction industry.
 The company designs industrial, logistics, trade and entertainment and other types of buildings erected using reinforced concrete elements of prefabricated frame structures.
 The company also provides engineering support and technical supervision of construction, modernization of the group's enterprises, introduction of new technologies and design of production lines.

 Management

 Kovalska Industrial-Construction Group is a family company.
 The founder, main shareholder and president of the group is Oleksandr Pylypenko.

 Sergii Pylypenko is the general director and one of the co-owners.
 Mykola Subotenko and Volodymyr Surup are also co-founders and shareholders.

 Financial statements

-According to the financial statements of Kovalska Industrial-Construction Group, in 2019 the group's revenue amounted to UAH 5.4 billion.
-The companies transferred UAH 378 million to the budgets of all levels.
-UAH 146 million in taxes and fees were paid from employees' salaries.
+According to the financial statements of Kovalska Industrial-Construction Group, in 2019 the group's revenue amounted to ₴5.4 billion.
+The companies transferred ₴378 million to the budgets of all levels. ₴146 million in taxes and fees were paid from employees' salaries.

-In 2019, Kovalska invested UAH 853 million in its own development.
+In 2019, Kovalska invested ₴853 million in its own development.